YangTh599/if-statements-starter/station-rotation.md

 ---

 ### Station 1
-- Offline / Online
+- Offline
-- *Objective*
-- Do this
+- List three (3) specific decisions you have to make each day.
+> Example
+>
+> If it's raining, I wear my rain jacket.

 ---